 Speyside Distillery Tours - Planning Tips

 Visiting and touring whisky distilleries is a great way to connect with the social history of Moray Speyside, its whisky and its people.
-If you have never visited a distillery (or even if you have), here are a few tips and some advice about getting the most from your tour experience and what to expect.
+If you have never visited a distillery (or even if you have), here are a few tips and some advice about getting the most from your tour experience and help you plan your whisky tours and tastings.

 Expect a warm welcome